-Remember that in order to get the prices listed here, you need to subscribe to FIVE items for delivery in the same month and you must also sign up for Amazon Mom.
+Remember that in order to get the prices listed here, you need to subscribe to FIVE items for delivery in the same month (and, if you are ordering diapers, you must also sign up for Amazon Mom.)
 If you don’t want to continue receiving that particular item, be sure to cancel your subscription after your shipment arrives.

 Please also remember that while the prices listed here are significantly cheaper than what you will find at Sam’s Club or Target, you can probably still get better prices through extreme couponing.
 If you are interested in learning how to use coupons, check out my Beginner’s Guide to Coupons, which is a comprehensive, step-by-step guide to learning how to extreme coupon.

 Finally, please note that the Amazon prices listed here are subject to change!

 * * *

 How do you save on household goods?
 Are you an Amazon Prime member?
 What things do you order through Subscribe and Save?Pin It

 Affiliate links may be used in this post.
 Printing a coupon or ordering a product through this link may result in a commission, which helps pay for the cost of running this site and keeps the content free.
 Read my full disclosure policy here.